- College student, sophomore or above

 The Momentary is a new contemporary art space that opened to the public on February 22, 2020, in downtown Bentonville, Arkansas.
 A satellite to Crystal Bridges, the Momentary presents visual, performing, and culinary arts.
 The mission of the Momentary is to champion contemporary arts role in everyday life and explore the unfolding story of contemporary American arts in an international context by actively commissioning and exhibiting outstanding works that explore new ideas and inspire action.
 The Momentary was founded by the Walton family, based on the vision of Tom, Olivia, and Steuart Walton.
 The Walton Family Foundation is supporting this project as a way to enhance the quality of life in Northwest Arkansas.
 The Momentary welcomes all with free general admission.
 Additional offerings include an artist-in-residence program, culinary experiences including an Onyx Coffee Lab, indoor and outdoor gathering spaces, an outdoor festival space, and a gift store.
 For more information, visit theMomentary.org.
 The Momentary is located at 507 SE E Street, Bentonville, Arkansas 72712.

-The above information is intended to describe the general nature and level of work performed by an intern assigned to this position.
-It is not designed to contain or be interpreted as a comprehensive inventory of all duties, responsibilities, skills, and physical demands required.
-The intern may be required to perform other related duties as requested by the supervisor.
-The museum reserves the right to revise or change position duties and responsibilities as necessary to accommodate changing organizational needs.
+The above information is intended to describe the general nature and level of work performed by an employee assigned to this position.
+It is not designed to contain or be interpreted as a comprehensive inventory of all duties, responsibilities, skills and physical demands required of personnel so classified.
+The employee may be required to perform other job-related duties as requested by the supervisor.
+The Museum reserves the right to revise or change position duties and responsibilities as necessary to accommodate changing organizational needs.
 This position description does not constitute a written or implied contract of employment.